privacygmail cleanupemail security

 • No discrimination for exercising privacy rights

-• New in 2026: Enhanced AI training opt-out rights
+• New in 2026: stronger AI training opt-out rights

 How tools comply: